-If Connection.Dialect belongs to the SMB 3.x dialect family and the status code is STATUS\FILE\NOT\AVAILABLE, the client SHOULD<175> replay the write request by looking up the request in Connection.OutstandingRequests using the MessageId field of the SMB2 header.
+If Connection.Dialect belongs to the SMB 3.x dialect family and the status code is STATUS\FILE\NOT\AVAILABLE, the client SHOULD<175> replay the write request by lookingand Connection.ServerCapabilities includes SMB2 GLOBAL CAP PERSISTENT HANDLES or SMB2 GLOBAL CAP MULTI CHANNEL, the client MUST look up the request in Connection.OutstandingRequests using the MessageId field of the SMB2 header.
+If the request is found, the client SHOULD<176> replay the request by setting SMB2 FLAGS REPLAY OPERATION bit in the SMB2 header.